Lars418/torExtension/README.md

 The extension is currently availiable for Chromium browsers.
 These include Google Chrome, Microsoft Edge, Opera, Brave, Vivaldi and more.

+## Translation
+This extension is currently availiable in English and German.
+Feel free to contribute and add other languages!

 ## Installation
 - Chromium (Chrome, MS Edge etc.): https://chrome.google.com/webstore/...